CourantenCourant/Outil-traitement-corpus/rapport.md

 ### Explanation
 - We choose Encyclopédie Universalis (EU from here) to create our dataset.
 - On EU, there is a [classification page](https://www.universalis.fr/classification/).
-- There are three types classification page: [pages with classes](https://www.universalis.fr/classification/arts/cinema/), , [pages with articles](https://www.universalis.fr/classification/arts/cinema/acteurs-et-actrices-cinema/acteurs-et-actrices-du-cinema-muet/), and [pages with classes and articles](https://www.universalis.fr/classification/arts/cinema/acteurs-et-actrices-cinema/).
+- Each classification page represents a class.
+There are three types classification page: [pages with subclasses](https://www.universalis.fr/classification/arts/cinema/), [pages with articles](https://www.universalis.fr/classification/arts/cinema/acteurs-et-actrices-cinema/acteurs-et-actrices-du-cinema-muet/), and [pages with subclasses and articles](https://www.universalis.fr/classification/arts/cinema/acteurs-et-actrices-cinema/).
 - get_urls.py allows to do the following:
-  - On pages with classes: get all the articles' url contained in the subclasses.
+  - On pages with subclasses: get all articles' url contained in the subclasses.
-  - On pages with articles: get all the articles' url.
+  - On pages with articles: get all articles' url.
-  - On pages with classes and articles: get all the articles' url of the current page, and those of the subclasses.
+  - On pages with subclasses and articles: get all the articles' url of the current page, and those of the subclasses.
-- Use 'python get_urls.py -h' to see how to launch the script.
+- Use `python get_urls.py -h` to see how to launch the script.
 - Note that the '-l', or the url's limit number, is not meant to be precise.
 Suppose that we have '-l 100' and the script already had 96 urls, if the next class to scrap have 20 urls, it will return 116 urls.
 - We then use create_dataset.py to visit these url and to get the introduction section of each article.
   - More explanation of create_dataset.py in the following sections.